microsounds/kagami/readme.md

 text in-place.
 If the variable is empty or unset, the macro is stripped from the final webpage.

-The term _macros_ as used by this documentation can be used interchangably with _environment variables_ and _shell variables_ as they are one and the same as far as **kagami** is concerned.
+The term _macros_ as used by this documentation can be used interchangeably with _environment variables_ and _shell variables_ as they are one and the same as far as **kagami** is concerned.